Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Spectroscopic Analysis

 Fig.~\ref{fig:EUV_matches} shows the result of our fitting procedure on the L-mode discharge that will be later described in Section~\ref{sec:inferences}.
 Contributions from Be-like states are seen to rise sharply after the LBO injection and decay more rapidly than those from Li-like states.
 The bump seen approximately 20~\si{ms} after the LBO injection is due to slower clusters of particles deriving from an imperfect ablation~\cite{Marmar1975SystemPlasmas}, as evidenced by an edge filterscope measuring Ca I emission near the LCFS~\cite{Howard2011CharacterizationSystem}.
 It is worth highlighting that since these lines are very close in wavelength, and therefore near each other on the XEUS detector, wavelength calibration issues are likely negligible.
 Use of Ca observations elsewhere in the spectra will be the subject of future work.

-In order to combine multiple diagnostics in our inferences of impurity transport, we must account for the vastly larger number of data points from XICS spectra.
-In all the cases analyzed here, the ratio of data points from EUV and XICS is $\approx 0.004$.
+In order to combine multiple diagnostics in inferences of impurity transport, one must account for the vastly larger number of data points from XICS spectra.
+In all the cases analyzed here, the ratio of numbers of data points from EUV and XICS is $\approx 0.004$.
 Weighing down the XICS contribution to the total likelihood by this factor roughly equilibrates the importance of the two diagnostics, but is by no means an accurate procedure to account for information content from the two diagnostics in different discharges.
-In practice, we have found that an XICS weight of $10^{-2}$ is sufficient to obtain radial profiles of transport coefficients that best match XICS in the core and EUV further towards the edge ($\rho_p \gtrsim 0.75$), where each diagnostic offers greatest experimental constraints.
+In practice, an XICS weight of $10^{-2}$ appears to be sufficient to obtain radial profiles of transport coefficients that best match XICS in the core and EUV further towards the edge ($\rho_p \gtrsim 0.75$), where each diagnostic offers greatest experimental constraints.